 While the aesthetic of a light is very important, you should also consider the quality of the light for the space in which you are using it.
 This is why we ensure that our lights are both decorative and functional.
 So how do you plan an efficient lighting scheme?
 Before you start, you should understand the various functions of each type of fitting.

 Wall lights are best if they are directional, used to bounce light off the floor or ceiling for an ambient glow.
 They are also great when used to light a picture or particular area of a room.
-Our articulating wall lights are also effective task lights.
-When placed above a chair or bed as a reading lamp, the adjustable brackets allow you to direct the light where needed.
+Our articulating wall lights work well as effective task lights.
+When placed above a chair or bed as a reading lamp, the adjustable brackets allow you to direct the light where needed without casting any shadows.

 Downlights are usually recessed or ceiling mounted to cast light below.
 Angled wall lights can be used as downlights where needed.
 The quality of light is dependent on the bulb used; floodlights will give a broad light with minimum glare, while an ordinary bulb will provide a soft, ambient glow.
 Downlights are often concealed in smaller rooms to maximise space and draw attention to the effect rather than the fixture.
 However, pendants can be used as downlighters in larger rooms with high ceilings and our angled MK1 wall lights are ideal for wall-washing, creating a dramatic effect by splashing light all over the surface.